-Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im pact OVERALL Technological, in the Town of Occurrence Human Essential Property RISK Human See also Appendix A. Critical Community and in 10 Years Injury Services or Damage (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure or Categories Impact Economic heating See also Aging Infrastructure and impact APPENDIX A. Much of the Town is wooded and forested and sections would be difficult to access with excessive power lines down.
-See also High Wind for remote housing developments with large numbers of homes.
-The agricultural farms (feeding or dairy animals) should be monitored (See Drought) during extended utility outage.
-TRANSPORTA NH 28 and US 3 are the main highways through not scored not not scored not not TION CRASH Town and have the most reported crashes. scored scored scored Vehicle, Rerouting traffic can be dangerous resulting in Airplane, other potentially severe crashes.
+Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Imp oact OVERALL Technological, of Occurrence RISK Human See also Appendix A. Critical Community and in 10 Years , , (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure Impact or Economic Categories Impact Impact heating.
+See also Aging Infrastructure and • APPENDIX A. → Much of the Town is wooded and forested and sections would be difficult to access with excessive power lines down.
+See also High Wind for remote housing developments with large numbers of homes. → The agricultural farms (feeding or dairy animals) should be monitored (See Drought) TDANCDODTA during extended utility outage. ♦ NH 28 and US 3 are the main highways through Town and have the most reported crashes. not scored not scored not scored not not Vehicle, Rerouting traffic can be dangerous resulting in scored scored scored Airplane, other potentially severe crashes .
 Some of the Helicopter, more frequent crash locations occur along NH 28 Rail, at its intersection with US 3.
-Interstate, Crashes also occur throughout the community Pedestrian or at rural intersections, along nills and s-curves.
+Interstate, → Crashes also occur throughout the community at rural intersections, along hills and s-curves.
 All Bicycle gravel roads have a 25 mph speed limit.
-Winter Event(s) Within Loct F and summer months are of particular concern, Volumin Last 5 by Bear Brook State Park, See also MAPS 1-4 rears ★ Crashes increase during bazard events winter weather spring snow melt (washouts) and wind storms.
-High density areas, such as the Downtown encourage bicycling and pedestrians and but also have the potential for serious crashes. + The Town may have alternative crash potential, such as air traffic.
+Winter Event(s) and summer months are of particular concern, Within Last 5 especially with the extra summer traffic generated Years by Bear Brook State Park.
+See also MAPS 1-4. → Crashes increase during hazard events, winter weather, spring snow melt (washouts) and wind storms.
+High density areas, such as the Downtown encourage bicycling and pedestrians and but also have the potential for serious crashes. ★ The Town may have alternative crash potential, such as air traffic.
 The Manchester-Boston Regional Airport is nearby and supports large- engine plane traffic which have the potential of crashing in nearby communities.
 Small nearby airports like Concord Municipal Airport and Concord's NH National Guard have regular small plane and helicopter traffic.
 Adjacent Pembroke has an active helicopters business with heliport pads for landing and takeoff.
-Allenstown is in the Ingritiation of all of these facilities.
-Additional bazard for those on the ground ΜΔSS ▲ Unlikely but Possible A mass casualty event not scored not not scored not not CASUALTY could occur as a possible secondary effect of a not scored scored not scored scored scored INCIDENT large scale event, such as Terrorism/Violence .
-As a result of Public Health, or High Wind Event.
-These could any hazard occur throughout the Town. event + Any mass casualty event could be localized to a NO Event(s) certain event.
-Locations and occasions of potential Within Last 5 public unrest include: Town Hall, Community Years Center, Schools, Bear Brook State Park, Town & School Meetings, events at Volunteer Park and school fields, voting day, local board meetings,
+Allenstown is in the flightpath of all of these facilities. → Increased use of personal drones creates additional hazard for those on the ground.
+MASS ♦ Unlikely, but Possible.
+A mass casualty event not scored not not scored not not CASUALTY INCIDENT could occur as a possible secondary effect of a large scale event, such as Terrorism/Violence, scored scored scored Public Health, or High Wind Event.
+These could any hazard occur throughout the Town. event ★ Any mass casualty event could be localized to a certain event.
+Locations and occasions of potential public unrest include: Town Hall, Community Years Center, Schools, Bear Brook State Park, Town & School Meetings, events at Volunteer Park and school fields, voting day, local board meetings,